Alkrist/Android_island3D/README.md

 Also players can kill eachother, if the enemy player is located on the neighbour tile. (or more than 1 enemy player, then all of them will be killed at once).
 Killed players respawn on their ship.
 Ship can't be destroyed, all of the enemy players nearing the ship in 1 tile length will be permanently killed (without respawn).

+### Structure
+MainActivity is found in com/test package.
+The code is split into logical modules: RenderEngine module - in charge of rendering surprisingly, Game module - in charge of all game logic,

 ### Development
 This game is written with **OpenGL ES**.